 By convening and preparing a pipeline of SDG compliant bankable infrastructure projects, the Cities Investment Facility makes a significant contribution to achieving the UN’s Agenda 2030, as cities and urban infrastructure enable economic activity and growth.

 The Cities Investment Facility emerged as a Legacy Initiative from the Tenth Session of the World Urban Forum (WUF10) held in Abu Dhabi in 2020, following a showcase event that tested the convening power of UN-Habitat in the field of sustainable urban infrastructure investment and established a platform with the private sector to address this issue.

-In conjunction with the consolidation process of CIF, the team undertook a formal procurement process to identify and onboard implementing partners for each of its rung.
-CIF has proceeded in discussions and the construction of partnership agreements with Think City, GDI, Gensler, Resilient Cities Catalyst, Smart Cities Network, Southpole, Teri and CDP Consortium, EMIF, Reall and Blendlab.
+In conjunction with the consolidation process of CIF, the team undertook a formal procurement process to identify and onboard Implementing Partners for each of its rungs.
+The CIF proceeded in discussions and the drafting of partnership agreements with its Implementing Partners.

 For the purpose of incorporating investable urban development projects into its pipeline, CIF also launched internal and external call for proposals between 2020 and 2021, inviting its focal point and external parties to participate.
 Between CIF Secretariat and CIF Project Selection Committee, a project assessment scheme was developed to select the most promising proposals to be supported, subject to availability of funds and related resources, by conducting pre-feasibility and feasibility assessments, providing SDG alignment and non-financial impact verification for projects, de-risking projects and getting them over the hurdle from concept to investable stage and connecting projects with aligned investors, in the framework of the 11th Session of the World Urban Forum in June 2022.